VeroCityDevs/api-doc/docs/api/Cameras/index.md

   -d '{"q":[{"field":"isStreaming","value":1}]}'
 ```

-And may you filter results nothing:
+And you may filter no results:

 ```json
 {